 Filing a Complaint

-This page provides information on how project-affected people can file a complaint and what types of complaints are not handled by the Accountability Mechanism.
+Information on how project-affected people can file a complaint and what types of complaints are not handled by the Accountability Mechanism.

 - Two (2) or more persons (can be from the same family);